 The inkbird temperature coroller really is an affordable and simple way to convert it.

-About 5 years ago, you would’ve had to re-wire the chest freezer to work as a refrigerator, but thankfully someone invented this device.
+About 5 years ago, you would’ve had to re-wire the chest freezer to work like a refrigerator, but thankfully someone invented this device.
 No need to take it apart and potentially ruin your freezer anymore.
 As easy as plugin and set it, it’s awesome!